 The Senate bill would also fund the Community Services Block Grant (CSBG) at $700 million for FY 2020, a decrease of $25 million below FY 2019 enacted level and $60 million below the House-approved level.

-Senate bill offers some funding increases for federal workforce programs, while both chambers weigh new resources for skills training
+Senate bill offers funding increases for federal workforce programs targeting adults, youth and veterans, while both chambers weigh new resources for skills training

 Under the Senate proposal, the U.S. Department of Labor (DOL) would receive $12.1 billion for FY 2020, an increase of $28 million above the FY 2019 level and$1.2 billion below the House level.
 The Senate boosts or maintains funding for an array of federal workforce development programs, including major county priorities.